openjdk/jdk/src/jdk.jcmd/share/man/jps.md

 only the JVMs for which the principal has access rights as determined by operating system-specific access control mechanisms.

-If the target JVM is started with an alternate temporary file location, `jps` must use the same temporary file location for communication; this is true by default but see the [`-XX:AltTempDir`](./java.html#-XX_AltTempDir) option.
+The list of JVMs is also limited to those that use the same temporary file location as the `jps` command.
+That is normally the case but see the [`-XX:AltTempDir`](./java.html#-XX_AltTempDir) option.

 ## Host Identifier